akka/akka-management/docs/src/main/paradox/akka-management.md

 @@@ note

-HTTPS is not enabled by default as additional configuration from the developer is required This module does not provide security by default.
+HTTPS is not enabled by default as additional configuration from the developer is required.
+This module does not provide security by default.
-It's the developer's choice to add security to this API.
-It is generally advisable not to expose management endpoints on the internet.
+It is the developer's choice to add security to this API, and when.
+If enabled, it is generally advisable not to expose management endpoints on the internet.

 @@@